The Starter Kit: Weather Station is discontinued and is no longer sold. The Tabletop Weather Station is the recommended replacement.

 The most obvious application for the Weather Station Starter Kit is to display the measurements of the environment on the LCD 20x4 Bricklet.
-This can be done through three different paths:
+This can be done through four different paths:

-All three possible solutions can use the same source code.
+All four possible solutions can use the same source code.

 Another application for the Weather Station, is to embed the weather data on a website: